nolastan/sync.sketchplugin/README.md

 # Sync Sketch Plugin
 Save your text styles in a Google Sheet and keep your design team in sync.
+Every time you run this plugin your Sketch text styles will be replaced with those you specify in a spreadsheet.
+This should make it easier to share typography styles across teams!

 # Installation
 [Download the zip](https://github.com/nolastan/sync.sketchplugin/archive/master.zip) and unzip it.
 Remove "-master" from the name (added by Github) and open the file to install the plugin.